jessebuckmann/sample_preparation_module/projects/SamplePreparationModule_by_Roos_and_Jesse/Testing/testing_airflow.md

 After waiting for a while, the value on the anemometer still fluctuated a lot.
 We think this might be due to the fan not rotating continuously.
 Because of the fluctuations, an error of +- 0.1 should be taken into account for all measurements.
+All measurements were taken with the sash fully opened unless mentioned ontherwise.

 #### table 1: Measured windspeed values for different positions in and around the box.
 |position|windspeed (m/s)|